TempeHS/NodeJS_PWA_Programming_For_The_Web_Task_Template/docs/README.md

 ---

-## Steps to building your first PWA
+## Steps to initialising your first PWA

 ### 1. Setup your development environment